wvenialbo/CVIP-Operator/docs/examples.md

 Most of the times, an operation needs to be configured through parameters.
 `:::cpp basic_operator<T>` supports forwarding of its variadic arguments.
 Just define your operator predicate classes with the required overloaded constructors.
-Although not an operator, *sensu stricto*, let define an operator to pad an image with pixels.
+Although not an operator, *sensu stricto*, let define a predicate to pad an image with pixels.
 This kind of operation is commonly needed before applying convolutional or morphological structuring operators to an image.